zendeskgarden/react-components/docs/migration.md

 #### @zendeskgarden/react-theming

+- The default `theme` object has removed values for `colors.background` and `colors.foreground`.
+Use the `'background.default'` and `'foreground.default'` variables together with the v9 `getColor` utility instead.
+- Utility function `getDocument` has been removed.
+Use `useDocument` instead.
 - Utility function `isRtl` has been removed.
 Use `props.theme.rtl` instead.
-- Utility function `getDocument` has been removed.
-Use `useDocument` instead.
 - The following exports have changed:
   - removed `retrieveTheme`.
 Use `retriveComponentStyles` instead.
   - constants prefixed with `ARRAY_` no longer have a prefix.